-4. Get a pedicure at Spa Aria.
+4. Get a Pedicure at Spa Aria

 Trust us, your feet will thank you.
 Mardi Gras means spending hours standing and walking, and our on-site spa has just the cure.
 The Aria Ultimate Pedicure includes a revitalizing menthol mask for tired toes plus traditional trimming, filing, massage, and polish.
 The spa also offers a range of services like the Black and Gold Manicure (a New Orleans favorite), facials, and massages.

-5. Explore the gift shop.
+5. Explore the Hotel Monteleone Gift Shop

 You won’t even need to step outside to pick up a few souvenirs for your friends and family back home.
 Hotel Monteleone’s on-site gift shop has plenty to explore, and we’re always extra festive this time of year.

-Book a room for Mardi Gras!
+Book a Room for Mardi Gras!

 Fat Tuesday is on March 5, 2019, but February is full of parades and Carnival festivities.
 Book now to enjoy these experiences – and many more – for Mardi Gras at Hotel Monteleone!